kapouer/express-dom/README.md

 A page is (url, html string) loaded in a browser instance.
 Plugins can modify the page's DOM in two different ways:

-1. editor - only the DOM is loaded - no scripts and no external resources page.run() is available and can be used to modify the html before actually loading the page.
+1. author - only the DOM is loaded - no scripts and no external resources page.run() is available and can be used to modify the html before actually loading the page.
 2. user - the html obtained from previous step is loaded as a web page